'I should have played more' in 2025, says Bethell

 Bethell, who will become England's youngest captain when he leads an under-strength squad in Ireland later this month, looked scratchy and out of form against India, making six and five in his two innings.

-He then played a full part in The Hundred for Birmingham Phoenix before returning to England duty in the one-day international series against South Africa.
+He then played a full part in The Hundred for Birmingham Phoenix before returning to duty in the one-day international series against South Africa.

-Bethell was out for one in the first match at Headingley but found form with 58 from 40 balls in the second ODI at Lord's having been pushed up to number four.
+Bethell was out for one in the first match at Headingley but found form with 58 from 40 balls in the second ODI at Lord's, having been pushed up to number four.

+"I really enjoyed it," he added.
 "It wasn't pre-planned up until a few minutes before.

-"They had two left-arm spinners so it was my job as a left-hander to go out and show a bit of intent against them but it ended up being the off-spinner I felt was easiest to play.
+"They had two left-arm spinners so it was my job as a left-hander to go out and show a bit of intent against them, but it ended up being the off-spinner I felt was easiest to play.

 Related topics